packing-box/awesome-executable-packing/README.md

 - [PEscan](https://tzworks.com/prototype_page.php?proto_id=15) - CLI tool to scan PE files to identify how they were constructed.
 - [PETools](https://github.com/petoolse/petools) - Old-school reverse engineering tool (with a long history since 2002) for manipulating PE files.
 - [PEview](http://wjradburn.com/software) - Provides a quick and easy way to view the structure and content of 32-bit Portable Executable (PE) and Component Object File Format (COFF) files.
+- [PExplorer](http://www.heaventools.com/overview.htm) - Most feature-packed program for inspecting the inner workings of your own software, and more importantly, third party Windows applications and libraries for which you do not have source code.
 - [Pin - A Dynamic Binary Instrumentation Tool](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html) - Dynamic binary instrumentation framework for the IA-32, x86-64 and MIC instruction-set architectures that enables the creation of dynamic program analysis tools.
 - [PINdemonium](https://github.com/Phat3/PINdemonium) - Unpacker for PE files exploiting the capabilities of PIN.
 - [PolyUnpack](https://github.com/PlatonovIvan/PolyUnpack) - Implemention attempt of the general approach for extracting the original hidden code of PE files without any heuristic assumptions.
-- [PortEx](https://github.com/katjahahn/PortEx) - Java library for static malware analysis of PE files.
+- [PortEx](https://github.com/katjahahn/PortEx) - Java library for static malware analysis of PE files with a focus on PE malformation robustness and anomaly detection.
-- [PROTECTiON iD](http://pid.gamecopyworld.com/ProtectionID_v6.1.6_2k9.rar) - PE file signature-based scanner.
+- [PROTECTiON iD](https://web.archive.org/web/20210331144912/https://protectionid.net) - PE file signature-based scanner.
-- [ProTools](http://protools.narod.ru) - Programmer's Tools, a web site dedicated for all kinds of tools and utitlities for the true WinBloze programmer, including packers, crypters, etc.
+- [ProTools](http://protools.narod.ru) - Programmer's Tools, a web site dedicated for all kinds of tools and utilities for the true WinBloze programmer, including packers, crypters, etc.
 - [PyPackerDetect](https://github.com/cylance/PyPackerDetect) - Small python script/library to detect whether an executable is packed.
 - [PyPackerDetect (refactored)](https://github.com/dhondta/PyPackerDetect) - A complete refactoring of the original project to a Python package with a console script to detect whether an executable is packed.
 - [PyPeid](https://github.com/FFRI/pypeid) - Yet another implementation of PEiD with yara-python.
 - [Quick Unpack](http://qunpack.ahteam.org/?p=458) - Generic unpacker that facilitates the unpacking process.
-- [RapidEXE](https://sourceforge.net/projects/rapidexe) - Simple and efficient way to convert a PHP/Python script to a standalone executable.
 - [RDG Packer Detector](http://www.rdgsoft.net) - Packer detection tool.
 - [Red Curtain](https://mandiant-red-curtain.apponic.com) - Free software for Incident Responders that assists with the analysis of malware ; it examines executable files (e.g., .exe, .dll, and so on) to determine how suspicious they are based on a set of criteria.
 - [Reko](https://github.com/uxmal/reko) - Free decompiler for machine code binaries.
 - [REMINDer](https://doi.org/10.1109/CSA.2009.5404211) - Packing detection tool based on the entropy value of the entry point section and the WRITE attribute.
 - [REMnux](https://remnux.org) - Linux toolkit for reverse-engineering and analyzing malicious software.
 - [Renovo](https://doi.org/10.1145/1314389.1314399) - Detection tool built on top of TEMU (dynamic analysis component of BitBlaze) based on the execution of newly-generated code and monitoring memory writes after the program starts.
+- [ResourceHacker](http://angusj.com/resourcehacker) - Resource editor for 32bit and 64bit Windows applications.
 - [RetDec](https://github.com/avast/retdec) - Retargetable machine-code decompiler based on LLVM.
 - [SAC](https://www.sac.sk/files.php?d=7&l=) - PACK: Archivers, exe-compressors, archiver shells and other related utils.
 - [SAFE](mailto:mihai@cs.wisc.edu) - Static Analyzer For Executables (available on demand).